 Review Your Email Marketing’s Security

 Email is one of the effective content marketing platforms, as most brands use email newsletters to stay in touch with clients.
 Since your customers have trusted you with their personal information, it is your responsibility to protect their privacy.
-Data breaches can ruin a company’s reputation, and they are likely to occur when a brand hasn’t taken adequate steps to safeguard their email marketing communications.
+Data breaches can ruin a company’s reputation, and they are likely to occur when a brand hasn’t taken adequate steps to safeguard its email marketing communications.

 First, make sure that you carry out all of your email marketing through secure email software.
 Mailchimp, Campaigner and Get Response are very popular among content marketers, as they offer up multiple levels of security for all email communications.